Søren Thilo Funder

 Søren’s works have been called “formal investigations of the power relations of modern day society”.
 Through the use of conceptual visual strategies, cinematic narratives and mise en scène, his works aim to expose the precariousness of contemporary society using fiction to generate new potential spaces for political contemplations and counter-memory.

-Søren has an MA from the Royal Danish Academy of Fine Arts and The School of Art and Architecture at the University of Illinois at Chicago.
+Søren holds an MA from the Royal Danish Academy of Fine Arts and The School of Art and Architecture at the University of Illinois at Chicago.
 He has been an artist-in-residence at Künstlerhaus Bethanien in Berlin, SOMA in Mexico City, Townhouse Gallery in Cairo, Frankfurter Kunstverein in Frankfurt and Platform Garanti in Istanbul.